 Towing capacity is the maximum amount of weight your vehicle can tow safely.
-Many types of vehicles have the ability to tow as long as you meet their specific guidelines.
+Many types of vehicles can tow as long as you meet their specific guidelines.

 There are a few different components as part of towing capacity.
 A good way of knowing your towing limit is to find out what your vehicle’s Gross Combination Weight Rating (GCWR) is.
 The GCWR is the maximum amount of weight that you can put on a vehicle safely.
 The GCWR is both the weight of the trailer or Gross Trailer Weight (GTR) and the gross weight of the vehicle you will be using to tow.

 The GCWR is not the only numbers you need to know if you want to make sure everything is in place.
-To maintain a properly balanced load you should also insure that you have a proper tongue weight.
+To maintain a properly balanced load, you should also ensure that you have a proper tongue weight.

 The tongue weight is the weight of the trailer that is directly pressing down on the towing vehicle.
 The tongue weight is usually nine to 14 percent of the gross trailer weight.
 It is important to look at the specs of your towing vehicle to find out what kind of tongue weight it can handle or you risk putting extra stress on your vehicle and causing trailer sway.

 Having the right kind of hitch is also important for towing.
-It won’t matter if you are towing the correct amount of weight if it exceeds the towing capacity of your hitch of if you aren’t securing your hitch properly.
+It won’t matter if you are towing the correct amount of weight if it exceeds the towing capacity of your hitch or if you aren’t securing your hitch properly.
 Again, refer to your manufacturer’s guidelines for the proper hitch for your towing vehicle and trailer setup.